codedthemes/mantis-free-angular-admin-template/README.md

 ### Name Derived From Nature

 The Mantis Logo is inspired by the insect name 'Mantises', as they have triangular heads with flexible Necks.
-Also, the name is derived from two popular UI frameworks, Material UI and Ant Design (M-Ant-is).
+Also, the name is derived from two popular design systems, Material and Ant Design (M-Ant-is).

 ✨ Support us!
 If you like this theme, click the ⭐ (Top right) and let it shine